Arshadat123/drfTemplate/README.md

 # Django rest framework  Template  3.0

-<strong>This is a django project that include basic functionalities needed for mostly every projects. </strong>
+<strong>This is a django project that include basic functionalities needed for mostly every projects.. </strong>

 # It includes
   1) Authentication